Opinion

 In these two property tax disputes, Oncor seeks a multimillion-dollar reduction in the total values of certain electric transmission lines in the 2019 certified appraisal rolls for the Wilbarger County Appraisal District (Wilbarger CAD) and Mills Central Appraisal District (Mills CAD).
 Oncor’s predecessor agreed to the lines’ value in each county to settle its protests of the Districts’ initial appraised values, but Oncor now contends that these agreements are void due to mutual mistake.

 Oncor filed unsuccessful motions for correction of the appraisal rolls with each County Appraisal Review Board (ARB) and then sued in district court in Wilbarger and Mills Counties, asserting that it was entitled to judicial review under Section 42.01 of the Tax Code as well as declaratory relief under the Uniform Declaratory Judgments Act (UDJA).
-These suits raise several questions regarding a taxpayer's ability to correct errors in a district's appraisal rolls once certified, as well as the finality of a "statutory agreement" between the taxpayer and a district under Section 1.111(e) of the Tax Code.
+These suits raise several questions regarding a taxpayer’s ability to correct errors in a district’s appraisal rolls once certified, as well as the finality of a "statutory agreement" between the taxpayer and a district under Section 1.111(e) of the Tax Code.#

-The parties' disputes come to us on appeal from rulings on the taxing authorities' pleas to the jurisdiction.
-Thus, we must consider first whether questions regarding the effect of a Section 1.111(e) agreement-such as its validity and scope-are relevant to a trial court's subject-matter jurisdiction over a suit for judicial review under Section 42.01 of the Tax Code.
+The parties’ disputes come to us on appeal from rulings on the taxing authorities’ pleas to the jurisdiction.
+Thus, we must consider first whether questions regarding the effect of a Section 1.111(e) agreement—such as its validity and scope—are relevant to a trial court’s subject-matter jurisdiction over a suit for judicial review under Section 42.01 of the Tax Code.
 The trial and appellate courts below provided conflicting answers.
-Like the Austin Court of Appeals, we hold that the resolution of such questions does not implicate jurisdiction and remand the cases to the trial courts for further proceedings.
+Like the Austin Court of Appeals, we hold that the resolution of such questions does not implicate jurisdiction and remand the cases to the tidal courts for further proceedings.

-Because proof that a statutory agreement is valid and applicable would not deprive a trial court of subject-matter jurisdiction, we do not reach the merits of the parties' disputes about whether Oncor has identified errors eligible for correction under Sections 25.25(c) or (d) of the Tax Code, whether any such errors fall within the scope of the parties' Section 1.111(e) settlement agreements, and whether the doctrine of mutual mistake is an available defense to such agreements, applies here, and affords the remedy Oncor seeks.
-We likewise do not reach the parties' arguments about the UDJA or whether the ARBs are proper parties to Oncor's suit and the subsequent appeals.
+Because proof that a statutory agreement is valid and applicable would not deprive a trial court of subject-matter jurisdiction, we do not reach the merits of the parties’ disputes about whether Oncor has identified errors eligible for correction under Sections 25.25(c) or (d) of the Tax Code, whether any such errors fall within the scope of the parties’ Section 1.111(e) settlement agreements, and whether the doctrine of mutual mistake is an available defense to such agreements, applies here, and affords the remedy Oncor seeks.
+We likewise do not reach the parties’ arguments about the UDJA or Whether the ARBs are proper parties to Oncor’s suit and the subsequent appeals.

 Statutory Background